ILLIT’s Impressive Album Sales Hit With Backlash Because Of HYBE

 When a post highlighting ILLIT’s impressive album sales went viral, it quickly attracted doubt and backlash.

-• “Are they just listening to physical albums and not streaming?
-The streaming charts should climb gradually now lol”
+- “Are they just listening to physical albums and not streaming?
+Watch the streaming chart start climbing gradually now, LOL.”

-• “They’ve really flopped, huh… I guess they’ll magically pump up 200,000 sales on the final day like they did with LE SSERAFIM?”
+- “They’ve really flopped, huh…?
+But I guess they’ll magically pump up 200,000 sales on the final day like LE SSERAFIM did?”

-• “How can anyone trust that company’s numbers”
+- “How can anyone trust that company’s numbers, though?”